ronsj/nextjs-starter-2026/README.md

 - [Node.js](https://nodejs.org/) (see `.nvmrc` for version)
 - [npm](https://www.npmjs.com/) (comes with Node)
-- [PostgreSQL](https://www.postgresql.org/) (local, Docker, or a hosted provider such as Railway, Neon, or Supabase)
+- [PostgreSQL](https://www.postgresql.org/) (local, Docker, or a hosted provider such as Railway, Neon, Supabase, etc.)

 ```bash
 nvm use # if using nvm